kingzamzon/docs/docs/SDK/Explanation/encryption.md

 ### AuthSig

 First, obtain an authSig from the user.
-This will ask their metamask to sign a message proving they own their crypto address.
+This will ask their MetaMask to sign a message proving they own their crypto address.
 The chain used here is ethereum.

 ```js
 const authSig = await LitJsSdk.checkAndSignAuthMessage({ chain: "ethereum" });